 Sperm volume and seminal fluid

-Research shows that smoking can lead to male infertility through a decrease in reproductive hormones (FSH and testosterone, amongst others) that are essential for sperm production.
+Research also shows that smoking can lead to male infertility through a decrease in reproductive hormones (FSH and testosterone, amongst others), which are essential for sperm production.

 A sperm cell’s ability to swim (motility) is highly important for overall sperm quality.
-The better swimmers, the better the chances of reaching and fertilizing an egg.
+The better your swimmers are at swimming, the higher their chance of reaching and fertilising an egg.

 Smoking increases Reactive Oxygen Species (ROS).
 ROS are biologically active, oxygen-containing free radicals that have the ability to damage DNA and kill sperm cells.
-Read more about oxidative stress here.
-This sperm DNA damage has a negative impact on sperm motility whereby more “bad” swimmers are being produced, thereby lowering overall semen quality.
+This is called oxidative stress, which you can read more about here.
+This sperm DNA-damage negatively impacts sperm motility.
+Therefore, more “bad” swimmers are produced, lowering overall semen quality.

 Overall, this can also mean that chances of pregnancy are poorer, even with artificial insemination or IVF treatment.

-Erectile dysfunction or other sexual impairments can have a huge impact on your ability to make your partner pregnant.
+Erectile dysfunction or other sexual impairments can have a huge impact on your sex life and make it harder for you to conceive.
 Several studies show that smoking is associated with a high risk of erectile dysfunction (ED).
 ED affects around 20% of all men and up to 52% of males aged 40–70 years.

-The biology behind an erection is that healthy blood vessels dilate and get filled with blood.
-When you smoke, toxins in the cigarette smoke are absorbed via your lungs.
-Those toxins cause damage of the vessels in the penis (decrease in vessel dilation) and impair blood flow, resulting in ED.
-Having trouble raising the rifle doesn’t mean that you are producing bad sperm, but if you have ED, you won’t be able to deliver your semen inside the woman you love to get her pregnant.
+Erections happen when is that healthy blood vessels dilate and get filled with blood.
+When you smoke, the lungs absorb toxins from the cigarette smoke.
+Those toxins cause damage to the vessels in the penis and impair blood flow, resulting in ED.
+Having trouble standing to attention doesn’t necessarily mean that you are producing bad sperm, but if you have ED, it can make sex touch and stressful, which could have a knock on effect on your baby-making plans.

-Not all is lost – the impact of smoking is quite reversible for most men so it’s never too late to quit cigarettes and stop damaging your sperm cells.
-The process of making new sperm cells takes around 70-90 days (learn more about sperm production here), so the improved quality is shown around 3 months after you stop smoking.
+Not all is lost – the impact of smoking is quite reversible for most men.
+So, it’s never too late to quit cigarettes and stop damaging your sperm cells!
+The process of making new sperm cells takes around 70-90 days.
+This means that you can see an improved sperm quality around 3 months after you stop smoking.
 However, it may take a little longer if you have been a heavy smoker for a long time.